Scars and Scar Tissue: Causes, Problems, and Possible Treatments

 Fibrous connective tissue is sometimes known as dense connective tissue because the collagen fibres are densely packed and there are comparatively few cells present.
 It's a normal component of the body and is present in uninjured areas.
 Researchers have discovered that the connective tissue in scars has a slightly different structure from the normal form, however.
 The collagen fibers have a different arrangement and give the area different properties from normal skin.

 The information in this article is given for general interest.
 Anyone with questions about scars should consult a physician.

 Scars on the Skin

 Scars may be caused by wounds such as burns, surgical incisions, physical injury, chemical injury, infections, diseases, inflammation, and acne.
 Not all wounds cause scars.
-There must be significant damage to the body before the formation of scar tissue is triggered.
-Some people tend to form scars more easily than others, however.
+There must be significant damage to the body before they form.
+Some people tend to form scar tissue more easily than others, however.

 Stretch marks are a type of skin scar.
 They often develop due to stretching of the skin during rapid weight gain.
 In some cases, as in pregnancy, their formation is influenced by hormones.